-We are now accepting applications for a summer season of New England coastal and offshore sail training and leadership expeditions aboard our Robert Perry designed, Norseman 447, Rocinante.
-For each expedition, we will select four adventurous crew members to join us for a rigorous voyage that will depart from Rockland, Maine, head east to explore the rugged coast of Maine.
+We are now accepting applications for SPRING & SUMMER SEASONS offshore and coastal sail training expeditions in the CARIBBEAN and MAINE and there is limited space on passages North this spring aboard our Robert Perry designed, Norseman 447, Rocinante.
+For each expedition, we will select two, four or five (depends on the expedition) adventurous crew members to join us for a rigorous sail training voyage.

 We only take 4-5 students, and you can be assured of a thorough, customized & personalized program.
 You’ll get hands on experience in ALL aspects of sailing, navigation, living aboard, systems and safety.